-The transactions-based land index fluctuates around the Case-Shiller house price index, until the start of the housing bubble (Q1 2000).
+The transactions-based land index fluctuates around the Case-Shiller house price index, until the start of the recent housing bubble.
 Even though home prices increased substantially, the price of transacted land remained relatively stable for several years before catching up at the end of 2004.
-This long lag quite possibly reflects the demand for real capital created by the abundant availability of financing at very low cost.
+This lag quite possibly reflects the demand for real capital created by the abundant availability of financing at very low cost.
 Alternatively, it may reflect the real time necessary to obtain building permits to develop otherwise raw land.